Following an agreement with Iran, Trump aims to end the war in Ukraine: what about Cuba?

 On March 5, Trump told Marco Rubio at the White House: "Your next project will be Cuba".

-On March 27, at the FII Priority Summit in Miami Beach, he was more straightforward: "I built this great Army.
-I said I would never have to use it, but sometimes you have to.
+On March 27, at the FII Priority Summit in Miami Beach, he was more direct: "I built this great Army.
+I said I would never have to use it, but sometimes you have to do it.
 And Cuba is next, by the way, but pretend I didn't say that, please."

 On June 4, from the Oval Office, he promised: “I like to do one thing at a time.
 We will deal with the Islamic Republic of Iran, and once that is resolved, we will make a brief stop on our way back.
 We will take care of that”.

-Now, with the formal signing of the peace treaty with Iran scheduled for Friday, June 19 in Geneva and Ukraine at the center of the agenda, Cuba once again finds itself in the waiting room.
+Now, with the formal signing of the peace treaty with Iran scheduled for Friday, June 19, in Geneva and Ukraine taking center stage on the agenda, Cuba once again finds itself in the waiting room.

 The island cannot wait